 Access by employees to personal information is limited at RPL and SILS to only those employees who need access in order to perform their assigned duties.
 Security standards and procedures regarding unauthorized access to personal information are maintained to prevent unauthorized removal or alteration of data.

 We use your personal information only for the purposes for which it was collected, or in a manner consistent with those purposes.
-We don’t sell, rent or loan patrons’ personal information.
+We don’t sell, rent or loan customers’ personal information.
 We do not share or divulge your personal information without your permission, except to:

 We retain your personal information only as long as necessary for the delivery of library services.